p-ranav/iris/README.md

 iris::Component my_component(iris::threads = 2);
 ```

-### Note on named parameters

-Here `iris::threads` is a [NamedType](https://github.com/joboccara/NamedType) parameter.
+**NOTE: ** Here `iris::threads` is a [NamedType](https://github.com/joboccara/NamedType) parameter.
 It is not necessary to use named parameters but it certain cases, they improve code readability, e.g.,:

 ```cpp
 using namespace iris;